awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    + **Description:** `Tutorial DB Subnet Group`
    + **VPC:** `tutorial-vpc (vpc-identifier)`

-1. In the **Add subnets** section, click the **Add all the subnets related to this VPC** link\.
+1. In the **Add subnets** section, choose **Add all the subnets related to this VPC**\.

 1. Choose **Create**\.

     Your new DB subnet group appears in the DB subnet groups list on the RDS console\.
 You can click the DB subnet group to see details, including all of the subnets associated with the group, in the details pane at the bottom of the window\.